wesabe/robot-army/README.markdown

 ------------

   * No attempt is made to support `sudo` yet
-  * A separate SSH connection is made each time `remote` is called
   * Code executed in `remote` has no access to instance variables, globals, or methods on `self`
   * Multiple hosts are not yet supported
   * Probably doesn't work with Windows